• Start Here!

 This freelance site is huge these days.
 There are tons of people making money there doing all kinds of work, and art is no exception.
 During my research I found people selling line art drawings, book covers, paintings, digital art for video games, and custom photographs.

-The biggest thing that sets Fiver apart from most other sites mentioned in this article is the focus on commissioned work for client-specific needs.
 Most people come to Fiver because they want something very particular that they can't create themselves, and you'll make the most money by using your talents to give them exactly what they want in a short amount of time with minimal fuss.

 For the best results, you'll need to be quick, and adaptable.
 Plus you'll need to brush up on your communication skills for dealing with clients in a way that minimizes misunderstandings.